lepoco/social-messenger/README.md

 Method using FTP
 1. Upload `social-messenger` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Add your APP ID and Facebook page ID in Customizer
+3. Add your Facebook page ID in Customizer

 Method using Plugins Manager
 1. Go to Dashboard > Plugins > Add new